AndyXMB/openhab2-addons/addons/binding/org.openhab.binding.tivo/README.md

 end

 ```

+* This rule was used to overcome limitations within the HABpanel user interface at the moment when using transform/map functionality.

 The following rule shows how a string change to the item `TiVo_KeyboardStr` is split into individual characters and sent to the TiVo.
 The method to send a keystroke multiple times is used to simulate rapid keystrokes required to achieve number based searched.